TimotheCDGP/InnovOrder---test-API/README.md

 $ npm run start
 ```

 ## Use the app

-Once the server is running, you can start making some API requests :
+Once the server is running, you can start making some API requests.
+It is recommended use Postman or Insomnia to tets the API.

 ## To create a new user in the database